Joslin, Mrs Michelle Louise

-I attend local toddler groups regularly, and we go on several outings each week, such as the park, duck ponds, trips to Crealy, Eden, Kidz World, Springfields etc.
+I attend local toddler groups regularly, and we go on several outings each week, such as the park, duck ponds, trips to Crealy, Eden, Kidz World etc.

-I am an accredited childminder, and also work with an assistant, which has benefited my setting hugely.
+I am an accredited childminder, and also work with an assistant, who is also a registered childminder.
+Working alongside her has benefited my setting hugely.
 I plan & carry out activities to include all areas of the EYFS.

 I have plenty of toys, puzzles, dolls, cars, bricks etc.

 I have an enclosed garden with a Wendy House (Roleplay café and workshop), several outdoor toys, water wall etc.

 I have been childminding for 15 years now.

 Member of St Austell College Childminding Network.

 - Contact position

 My setting is a home from home setting.
 The children benefit from a warm caring environment with many advantages.

 We were granted a SEND loan last year which enabled us to buy some great new resources catering for the needs of children with SEND.
 We were able to buy a new access ramp, many sensory toys and some better suited equipment such as car seats and chairs.